dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

 I can only guess why the new bus has such an x86-specific feature.
 It might have been a design decision made to simplify the adaptation of hardware peripherals that utilize I/O ports to a new bus.
-Or it might have been the result of Intel engineers designing the specification match Intel hardware.
+Or it might have been the result of Intel engineers designing the specification to match Intel hardware.

 ## PCI bridges